rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 **Context Isolation with Environments**

-HuggingFace’s [deep researcher](https://huggingface.co/blog/open-deep-research#:~:text=From%20building%20,it%20can%20still%20use%20it) is an interesting example context isolation.
-Most agents use [tool calling APIs](https://docs.anthropic.com/en/docs/agents-and-tools/tool-use/overview), which return JSON objects (tool arguments) that can be passed to tools (e.g., a search API) to get tool feedback (e.g., search results).
+HuggingFace’s [deep researcher](https://huggingface.co/blog/open-deep-research#:~:text=From%20building%20,it%20can%20still%20use%20it) is a good example of context isolation.
+Most agents use [tool calling APIs](https://docs.anthropic.com/en/docs/agents-and-tools/tool-use/overview), which return JSON objects (arguments) that can be passed to tools (e.g., a search API) to get tool feedback (e.g., search results).

 <figure>
 <img src="/assets/isolation.png" width="90%">